-"And I knew such a man, (whether in the body, or out of the

-body, I cannot tell: God knoweth;)
+"And I knew such a man, (whether in the body, or out of the body, I cannot tell: God knoweth;)

-"How that he was caught up into paradise, and heard unspeakable words, which it is not lawful for a man to utter."
-2

-Those who are acquainted with the literature of ecstasis will readily understand that Paul was describing a person who was in that psychic condition known as "ecstasy."
+"How that he was caught up into paradise, and heard unspeakable words, which it is not lawful for a man to utter."2 who was in that psychic condition known as "ecstasy."
 It is a state of profound hypnosis, the deepest that can be produced with safety to the subject, and the consequent phenomena depends, as in all other grades of hypnotism, upon the dominant suggestion in the mind of the subject when he enters the state.
 It is frequently self-induced, especially among the East Indian adepts and Yogis, many of whom spend the greater part of their lives in that condition, or for preparing themselves for entering it.
-They induce it by sitting in one attitude for an indefinite length of time and thinking about themselves; the latter part of the process being by them denominated "introspection."
+Thev induce it by sitting in one attitude for an indefinite length of time and thinking about themselves; the latter part of the process being by them denominated "introspection."
 By this means a state of profound hypnotism is induced, accompanied by an equally profound and all-comprehensive egotism, the result aimed at being what is known in their vocabulary as "illumination."
-This state of "illumination" appears to be the culmination of the ecstatic condition; that is, they have reached a point where egotism can go no farther.
-It is then that they identify themselves with the forces of Nature, and imagine that they can thunder and produce earthquakes and other cataclysms, and that they are in possession of all knowledge and power and all dominion.
+This state of "illumination" appears to be the culmination of the ecstatic condition; that is, they have reached a point where egotism can go no It is then that they identify themselves with the farther. forces of Nature, and imagine that they can thunder and produce earthquakes and other cataclysms, and that they are in possession of all knowledge and power and all dominion.